canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 microstack (edge) rocky from Canonical✓ refreshed
 ```

+positive:
-Note: MicroStack snap versions and channels do not correspond to the OpenStack version being installed.
+MicroStack snap versions and channels do not correspond to the OpenStack version being installed.